Wednesday, April 13, 2022

 Katie has been pretzel crazy ever since she went off her keto diet.
 I guess she's making up for the lost time.
 The Giant Soft Authentic Bavarian Pretzel ($12.95) is not really my cup of tea, but everyone else seemed to dig it.
 It came with spicy mustard, which definitely had a kick to it.
 Katie decided to upgrade her pretzel experience by opting to have the Bier Cheese ($3.95).
 I found this sauce to be a little on the thin side, so I preferred the mustard in the few bites that I had.

 Loaded Potato Skins ($12.95) are way more my jam.
 These ones at Rock and Brews come with a mix of cheddar and pepper jack, candied bacon, green onion, and ranch.
 These were just okay.
-They kind of skimped on the cheese, and I'm not even sure if there was any pepper jack included here.
-They placed just a small sprinkling of bacon on each potato and I would have rather had sour cream instead of the ranch that these were topped with.
+They skimped on the cheese, and I'm not sure if there was any pepper jack included here.
+They placed just a small sprinkling of bacon on each potato, and I would have rather had sour cream instead of the ranch that these were topped with.
 Not awful, but not memorable.

 I steered clear of the pretty tasty burger I had here once during the pandemic and went with the Demon Chicken Sandwich ($17.95).
-This scary-sounding sandwich came dressed with sliced pepper jack cheese, jalapenos, a habanero slaw, chipotle ranch, marinated red onions, and just for good measure the fried chicken breast is tossed in their Rockin hot sauce.
+This scary-sounding sandwich came dressed with sliced pepper jack cheese, jalapenos, a habanero slaw, chipotle ranch, marinated red onions, and just for good measure, the fried chicken breast is tossed in their Rockin' Hot sauce.
 You'd think this would be way too overloaded with heat, but it was more subtle than I thought it would be.
 The chicken breast had a nice crunch to it, and as I ate this, the heat intensified, but not to the point where it became unbearable.
 I opted to not get the fries with this and went with the Caesar Salad instead.
-The salad was okay, but tomatoes do not belong on a caesar salad, ever.
+The salad was okay, but tomatoes do not belong on a Caesar salad, ever.

 Rock and Brews definitely could not break the theme restaurant curse.
 For all the talk on their website about being a scratch kitchen and using locally sourced ingredients, I find it hard to believe that what I tasted this evening was not delivered on a truck within the last week or two.
 That's not a knock on them, but don't try to portray themselves as something they are not.
-Rock and Brews is fine for what it is, safe, casual food, with a menu where almost everyone can find something that they'd like to order.
+Rock and Brews is fine for what it's: safe, casual food, with a menu where almost everyone can find something they'd like to order.
 It's like a Chili's with better music.
-Not awful, but not anything that I'd rush back for.
+Not awful, but not anything I'd rush back for.

-Out of five jars of face makeup, (because I'm sure the guys in KISS have used more than their fair share of face makeup over the decades that they have been in the music industry), five being best to zero being worst, Rock and Brews gets 2.5 jars of face makeup.
+Out of five jars of face makeup (because I'm sure the guys in KISS have used more than their fair share of face makeup over the decades that they have been in the music industry), five being best to zero being worst, Rock and Brews gets 2.5 jars of face makeup.

 For more information about Rock and Brews, head to their website by clicking here: https://www.rockandbrews.com/